Dexters-Hub/alwinjohn.com/src/projects/kisp.md

 ---
 title: "Kerala Police Software for Integrated Preventive Policing (KISP)"
+description: "Alwin John worked as Frontend Developer for Part Time in the KISP Project"
 subtitle: "Under the guidance and provisions from IHRD and Kerala Police - Frontend Architecture was redeveloped"
 date: "07-31-2023"
 ---